itsays-zqc/my-website/docs/examples/PIC/MMI/MMI.md

 The `x_resolution` parameter decides the resolution of output simulation results in profile monitor.<br/>

-Detailed explaination about port : https://itsays-zqc.github.io/my-website/docs/test/v2_core/4Source#44-eme-port
+Detailed explaination about monitor : <a href='https://itsays-zqc.github.io/my-website/docs/test/v2_core/5Mornitor'>Monitor</a>